Last updated on November 4th, 2022 at 08:51 am.

 - Put tea in the teapot when water is fully boiled.
 If tea has been brewed in your pot, pour out the boiling water.
 This is done to prevent scalding the teapot.
 Boil water for about 1 minute or more to make sure it’s boiling.

 - If you want brewed tea and intended to brew the tea in a ceramic or glass teapot, make sure that your teapot was washed and dried well.
 Just pour boil water into the teapot then put the tea bags immediately and just cover up the teapot for at least 4 minutes.
 When you drink it, you will feel the cool taste on your tongue.
-This is the first time that I tried this tea and I thought that it was just like any other ordinary black tea bags that I use to drink every day.
+This is the first time that I tried this tea and I thought that it was just like any other ordinary black tea bag that I use to drink every day.
 But it’s not!
 The leaves are of premium quality!

 Of course, if you want to stick to the original Chinese tea recipe, feel free to stick to just one ingredient.
-The instructions for Chinese tea making are very similar in the modern world and China itself.
+The instructions for Chinese tea making are very similar in the modern world and in China itself.

 English tea making uses a teapot for this purpose, which is an item still being made in China to supply the export market.
-Most importantly less sugar with tea confirms the better healthy life.
+Most importantly less sugar with tea confirms a better healthy life.